faaizhashmi/Machinelearning-DataScience-Python-UO/README.md

 # Machinelearning-DataScience-Python-UO
-Personal Repository for the collection of all Machine Learning Projects
+Personal Repository for the collection of all Machine Learning Projects by me.